danchoi/soywiki/README.markdown

 ## Exporting to HTML

+* `soywiki --html`

 Want to share your wiki with non-Vim-users?
 You can export your wiki into a directory of HTML pages.
 Type `soywiki --html` from the root directory of your wiki.

 Aside from WikiWords, SoyWiki uses no markup system whatsoever.
 You can write your content in whatever markup system you want, or no markup